jneem/jekyll-now/_posts/tikz/pijul.md

 ```

 The first thing to notice after running those commands is that pijul
-doesn't complain about any conflicts.
-I'm not actually sure that's
+doesn't complain about any conflicts (this is not intentional; it's
-a good decision, but we'll discuss that more later.
+a known issue).
 Anyway, if you run
 the above commands then the final, merged version of `todo.txt` will
 look like this: